MicrosoftDocs/azure-video-indexer/azure-video-indexer/detect-textual-logo.md

 Use the upload API call:

-Specify the following:
+Specify the following parameters:

-* `Location`: The location of the Azure AI Video Indexer account.
+- `Location`: The location of the Azure AI Video Indexer account
-* `Account`: The ID of the Azure AI Video Indexer account.
+- `Account`: The ID of the Azure AI Video Indexer account
-* `Name`: The name of the media file you're indexing.
+- `Name`: The name of the media file you're indexing
-* `Language`: `en-US`.
-For more information, see [Language support](language-support.md)
+- `Language`: `en-US`.
+For more information, see [Language support](language-support.md).
-* `IndexingPreset`: Select **Advanced Video/Audio+video**.
+- `IndexingPreset`: Select **Advanced Video/Audio+video**
-* `Videourl`: The url.
+- `Videourl`: The url
-* `LogoGroupID`: GUID representing the logo group (you got it in the response when creating it).
+- `LogoGroupID`: GUID representing the logo group (you got it in the response when creating it)
-* `Access token`: The token, at least at a contributor level permission.
+- `Access token`: The token, at least at a contributor level permission

 ## Inspect the output

-Assuming the textual logo model has found a match, you'll be able to view the result in the [Azure AI Video Indexer website](https://www.videoindexer.ai/).
+Assuming the textual logo model finds a match, you're able to view the result in the [Azure AI Video Indexer website](https://www.videoindexer.ai/).

 ### Insights

 A new section would appear in the insights panel showing the number of custom logos that were detected.
-One representative thumbnail will be displayed representing the new logo.
+One representative thumbnail is displayed representing the new logo.

 > [!div class="mx-imgBorder"]
 > :::image type="content" source="./media/textual-logo-detection/logo-insight.png" alt-text="Diagram of logo insight.":::

 ### Timeline

 When switching to the Timeline view, under the **View**, mark the **Logos** checkbox.
-All detected thumbnails will be displayed according to their time stamp.
+All detected thumbnails are displayed according to their time stamp.

 > [!div class="mx-imgBorder"]
 > :::image type="content" source="./media/textual-logo-detection/logo-timeline.png" alt-text="Diagram of logo timeline.":::

-All logo instances that were recognized with a certainty above 80% present will be displayed, the extended list of detection including low certainty detection are available in the [Artifacts](https://api-portal.videoindexer.ai/api-details#api=Operations&operation=Get-Video-Artifact-Download-Url) file.
+All logo instances that were recognized with a certainty above 80% present are displayed.
+The extended list of detections, including low certainty detection, are available in the [Artifacts](https://api-portal.videoindexer.ai/api-details#api=Operations&operation=Get-Video-Artifact-Download-Url) file.

 ## Add a logo to an existing logo group

-In the first part of this article, we had one instance of a logo and we have associated it to the right logo group upon the creation of the logo group.
+In the first part of this article, there was one instance of a logo and associated to the right logo group upon the creation of the logo group.
 If all logo instances are created before the logo group is created, they can be associated with logo group on the creation phase.
 However, if the group was already created, the new instance should be associated to the group following these steps:

 1. Create the logo.